 Looking back that whole video-nasty thing was really just a big anti climax.
 Kind of like sharing a bed with Angelina Jolie and finding out that she’d just given her vow to a nunnery.
 In the UK, films like Pranks and Madhouse were reputed to be so vile and depraved that the thought of sitting through one of them felt like stealing your next door neighbor’s car and going banger racing round the block.
 But when they finally hit shelves some twenty years later it was like, “Oh was that really what all the fuss was about?”
 That’s why it’s nice to come across a title that someway lives up to its exaggerated reputation.
 Scalps certainly delivers on the gore score and includes one or two grisly scenes that somewhat exceed the expectations of the shoestring budget.
 The Grim Reaper and Mystery in Rome also boasted extreme gore scenarios, but still couldn’t lift themselves above mediocrity.
 I hoped that Scalps could support the bloody stuff with a few decent shocks and surprises.

 The director wisely chose to mimic John Carpenter’s method of creating an eerie soundtrack and keeping it playing continuously throughout the runtime.
-It helped to build a credibly creepy and extremely desolate feeling that reamins a fixture right the way through the runtime.
+When merged with lengthy shots of the spacious desert, a credibly creepy and extremely desolate feeling is built and sustained.
 The pace is a tad too slow in places, but you’re always aware that something is going to happen soon, and when the shocks finally arrive they certainly deliver perhaps more brutality than you were expecting.
-The notorious rape sequence feels all the more mean spirited because the victim then has her throat messily slashed before being scalped moments later.
-There’s also a pretty effective decapitation that shows a plausible flair for the macabre from the director.
+There’s a notorious ‘rape’ sequence included, which feels all the more mean spirited because the victim has her throat messily slashed before being scalped moments after.
+We also see a pretty effective decapitation that shows a plausible flair for the macabre from the director.
 Not many horror films can create the feeling of isolation that Scalps carries so effortlessly, and that’s why this movie in its uncut form is so severely underrated.

-Unfortunately, all this credibility doesn’t come without its fair share of problems.
-The lighting is no less than awful in places.
-One minute the characters will be sitting around a camp fire in total darkness and then the next scene will look like it was filmed at around 6 o’clock in the morning.
+Unfortunately, all thie pluses don’t come without their share of problems.
+The lighting is no less than awful in places, which is mainly obvious because one minute the characters will be sitting around a camp fire in total darkness and then the next scene will look like it was filmed at around 6 o’clock in the morning.
 It’s obvious that any early eighties miniscule slasher production isn’t going to have the best lighting rig in Hollywood, but when it boils down to a handful of candles and two flashlights, questions seriously do need to be asked.
 Perhaps Olen Ray would’ve done better to shoot all the action in the afternoon light, instead of trying to outgrow his finances.
 As I said earlier, the acting is as block-like as an antique timber yard and some of the camera operators look to have turned up on the set after a 24-hour rendezvous with Jim Bean and Jack Daniels.
 It’s also worth noting that the bemusing tag lines on most VHS releases make this sound like some type of zombie flick.
 Don’t be fooled.
 It is 100% stalk and slash and it looks like the person responsible for the cover blurb didn’t even bother watching the movie.

 Scalps is still mean and creepy enough to earn a decent three-star star rating.
-It is most certainly cheap, but when you consider the fact that drivel like Trick or Treat cost almost three times as much to make, then you have to say that this is a pretty decent chunk of slasher memorabilia.
-It certainly has the potential to be updated and remade; there just haven’t been enough crazy Indian killers!
+It is most certainly shoe-lace funded, but when you consider the fact that drivel like Trick or Treat cost almost three times as much to make, then you have to say that this is a pretty decent chunk of slasher memorabilia.
+It certainly has the potential to be updated and remade; there just haven’t been enough crazy Native American killers!
 Certainly worth a look and definitely undeserving of the 2.9 rating that it has on the IMDB